solhuebner/PCA9685-Arduino/README.md

 // range instead of all at once at the start of the phase range.
 Software-based phase
 // balancing is only necessary in situations where there isn't a hardware-based solution
 // present, such as when a proper capacitor is installed to handle such sinkage, as is
-// installed in most, but not all, breakouts.
+// installed in most breakouts.
 ```

 #### Device Reset